steff880/MS4-theDOM/docs/TESTING.md

     - Pass

+### Add/Edit Courses

+- Confirm only superuser can access those pages

+    - Pass

+- Confirm added or updated course reflected in database

+    - Pass

 ## Known Issues

  When initially planing for MS4 did not realize that, when I create a site about web dev courses, it will not be a good idea to let users choose quantity that is greater than 1.